 This article provides an overview of production linkages and successful case studies in Africa.
 It discusses the necessary inputs required ...

-Through a comparative analysis of local content policies in Angola and Chad, it is concluded that the establishment of enterprise centers ...
+Through a comparative analysis of local content policies in Angola and Chad, this case study concludes that the establishment of enterprise ...

 Resource-based Industrialisation in Africa: Optimising Linkages and Value Chains in the Extractive Sector

-This paper focuses on leveraging mineral and hydrocarbon resources as a potential for industrial development in African resource-rich ...
+This paper focuses on leveraging mineral and oil and gas resources to boost industrial development in African resource-rich economies.
+How ...